ItsThatDude/namespaced-route-validator/README.md

 ## Usage

+### Set Values
+Make sure to set the `validator.matchDomains` setting in your values file.
+If this is not set the validator will not reject any routes.

 ### Label the target `namespace`
 Add the configured label to the namespace to enable the controller to enforce the hostname validation.
 The default label is `enforce-route-check: "true"`